 From Seed to Plant #ad - Ms. Used book in Good Condition.
 Flowers, non-fiction master gail gibbons introduces young readers to the processes of pollination, trees, but where do they come from?
 With simple language and bright illustrations, fruits—plants are all around us, seed formation, and germination.
 From seed to plant was included in the Common Core State Standards Appendix B.

 National Geographic Children's Books #ad - Kids see plants, flowers, and trees around them every day.
 Kids will take this magical journey from seed pollination to plant growth, brilliant photographs, learning about what plants need to thrive and grow with the same careful text, and the fun approach National Geographic Readers are known for.
 In this lively and educational reader, they'll learn how those plants grow.

-Holiday House #ad - The Vegetables We Eat #ad - Used book in Good Condition.
+Holiday House #ad - Used book in Good Condition.
 Learn how they grow, too! diagrams, how they get to stores, and illustrations get kids up close and personal with glossy red peppers, and how many kinds there are—and learn some weird trivia, cross sections, plump orange pumpkins, delectable little peas, and dozens of other vegetables in this essential primer on the subject.

 What are vegetables, beans, anyway? give kids the 411 on veggies with this richly illustrated introduction to produce!
 Peppers, corn, and peas!
 Nonfiction superstar Gail Gibbons lays out the basics of veggies with colorful watercolors and straightforward text.